ojitha/ojitha.github.io/_posts/2023-07-18-Conducktor-configuration.md

 ## Kafka Spark Consumer

-Here the simple Kafka Spark consumer reads from the Kafa and writes the stream to disk.
+Here the simple Kafka Spark consumer reads from the Kafa topic and writes the stream to disk.
 This consumer is written in PySpark for simplicity.